Programme update: May 2021

 - have privileged access to many areas of the college closed to the general public

-- be invited to receptions, a final gala dinner, and to dine at ‘high table’
+- be invited to receptions and a final gala dinner

-- enjoy a wide-ranging and lively social programme, from lectures to entertaining cultural events
+- enjoy a wide-ranging and lively social programme

-- have the opportunity to participate in organised walking tours and excursions, or to explore Oxford independently.
+- walking tours and excursions, with time to explore Oxford independently.

 No prior knowledge is required, and classes are pitched at an introductory level.